Shopify Email vs. Mailchimp: Which should you choose in 2025?

 • Seamless integration: Automatically connects to Shopify stores, eliminating the need for manual setup

-• Beginner-friendly features: Features like pre-made templates, email scheduling, email testing, and clear analytics are easy to navigate for users with little to no technical expertise
+• Beginner-friendly features: Features like pre-made templates, email scheduling, email testing, and precise analytics are easy to navigate for users with little to no technical expertise

 • Automated email sequences: Shopify Email lets users set up automated workflows for actions, such as welcome emails and cart abandonment reminders, ensuring consistent engagement with minimal effort

 Shopify Email excels in simplicity and ease of use.
-However, businesses seeking advanced features may need third-party apps for advanced personalization.
+However, businesses that need advanced features may have to use third-party apps.

-• Sophisticated segmentation: Businesses can segment their audience based on a variety of criteria, including location, purchase history, and engagement levels
+• Sophisticated segmentation: Businesses can segment their audience based on several criteria, including location, purchase history, and engagement levels

 • Effective automation: Mailchimp’s trigger-based workflow sends personalized emails automatically, enhancing engagement through timely and relevant communication